chand1012/git2gpt/README.md

 ### Ignoring Files

-By default, your `.git` directory and your `.gitignore` and `LICENSE` files are ignored.
+By default, your `.git` directory and your `.gitignore` files are ignored.
+Any files in your `.gitignore` are also skipped.
 If you want to change this behavior, you should add a `.gptignore` file to your repository.
 The `.gptignore` file should contain a list of files and directories to ignore, one per line.
 The `.gptignore` file should be in the same directory as your `.gitignore` file.
 Please note that this overwrites the default ignore list, so you should include the default ignore list in your `.gptignore` file if you want to keep it.

 ### Flags

 * `-p`, `--preamble`: Path to a text file containing a preamble to include at the beginning of the output file.
 * `-o`, `--output`: Path to the output file.
 If not specified, will print to standard output.
 * `-e`, `--estimate`: Estimate the tokens of the output file.
 If not specified, does not estimate.

 ## Contributing